 The performance measures cover all Upfield operations.
-Arivia's emissions are included in the scope 3 third party manufactured emissions.
+Arivia acquired in 2020, and third party manufactured emissions.

 Performance data preparation and assumptions

 The measuring and reporting of GHG emissions data inevitably involves a degree of estimation.
 We continuously review our GHG footprint estimations to ensure we are using the best available data and thus improve the accuracy of our GHG emissions reporting.